syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export-and-Import-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Import from a stream
+### Importing annotations from stream

-The ImportAnnotations method imports the annotations from the file stream of a specified type and fills the annotations into the loaded PDF document.
+The [ImportAnnotations](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_ImportAnnotations_System_IO_Stream_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) method imports the annotations from the file stream of a specified type and fills the annotations into the loaded PDF document.
 The file stream contains the annotation information.
 The annotation data format should be given as the arguments.

 {% tabs %}
 {% highlight C# %}